ey3ball/ey3ball.github.io/_posts/2014-07-16-hello-there.md

 Stay tuned for more, soon.

-In the meantime, head to the right-side menu for a few direct links to a number of public social profiles.
+In the meantime, head to the left-side menu for a few direct links to my public social profiles.